 How do I stay healthy on my part-time near-minimum wage budget?
 With a little creativity and some trade-offs.
 I didn’t always think so, but staying healthy when you’re on a budget is doable.
 You may not be able to afford fresh juices, Whole Foods produce and vegan snacks (at least not on the regular), but …

 Weight loss and weight management may be easier than you think.
-I’m going to share 5 habits that are sustainable and so easy for most people to stick to.
-These are weight management secrets you should know.
-The key to maintaining any habit is consistency so as I do every time I talk about change, …
+With the right habits—ones that are sustainable—most people can wave goodbye to the drama of keeping their weight in check.
+These 5 weight management secrets you should know are what I’m talking about.
+The key to maintaining any habit is consistency so as I …

 We know her as an international model, and if you follow her on Instagram, you know she’s a hands-on mom, has a new hubby, and heads a growing skincare venture called Kora Organics.
 But who knew Miranda Kerr was a [certified] health coach?